 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Real estate agents (and homeowners alike) will often try to embellish as much as possible when they’re trying to sell a home in NYC.
+Real estate agents (and homeowners alike) will often try to embellish as much as possible when trying to sell a home in NYC.
 What is the legal definition & requirement for a bedroom?
 The difference in price between a one-bedroom and a two-bedroom is astronomical, for example.
 So they might try to squeeze an extra bedroom out of a property whenever possible.
-That said, it’s essential to understand what a legal bedroom is.
+That said, it’s essential to understand what brokers call a legal bedroom.
 That way, if you’re in the market for a home listed as a three-bedroom.
 But you only see two actual bedrooms; you can combat the false narrative of some additional space counted as a bedroom.

 The most important thing to know about legal bedroom sizes in NYC is the qualifications they must meet (besides the exceptions).
 As of 2021, New York City requires that bedrooms include the following:

-For some reason, over the years, something strange has happened in regards to a legal bedroom.
+For some reason, something strange has happened over the years regarding a legal bedroom.
 Many real estate agents have started pedaling the idea that a legal bedroom must have a closet.
 Some might say this to try to get the best deal possible.

 This is another one of the qualifications you need to keep your eye on when you’re on the market for a new home.
-Recall from the list of qualifications above that a bedroom cannot require walking through another bedroom for access.
+Recall from the list of qualifications above that a bedroom in your home cannot require walking through another bedroom for access.

-The terms legal bedroom and illegal bedroom might be instilling some fear in you about renting an apartment in the city.
+The terms legal bedroom and illegal bedroom might instill fear in you about renting an apartment in the city.
 What happens if you don’t know the code well enough and inadvertently list your unit on the market with the wrong number of bedrooms?

-It just isn’t legal in the sense that you’ll be able to relist it for sale as a legal bedroom.
-So, in that case, you would’ve likely overpaid for the number of actual bedrooms that you got.
+It just isn’t legal because you’ll be able to relist it for sale as a legal bedroom.
+So, in that case, you would’ve likely overpaid for the number of bedrooms you got.